-Colorado assault and menacing laws
+Colorado assault and menacing lawyers fighting for you

 Colorado defines “assault” as knowingly or recklessly causing bodily injury to another person.

 “Menacing” (called “battery” in some states) occurs when, by any threat or physical action, you knowingly place or attempt to place another person in fear of imminent serious bodily injury.
 It is the threat of assault.

 There is no clear line for which crime you might be charged with.
 Much depends on the discretion of the prosecutor.
 Having an experienced Colorado criminal defense lawyer can make the difference between a felony assault charge that can land you in prison, and a misdemeanor menacing charge punishable by 6 months in jail tops (and for which you can often receive probation).